soda480/wait-for-message/README.md

 ### server

-Start tcp/ip socket listening on port 8080 and wait for message
+On a Linux machine, start tcp/ip socket listening on port 8080 and wait for message.
+Note the script blocks until the expected message is received.

 ```
 w4m wait --port-number 8080 --message 'ready to proceed'